arduino-libraries/Arduino_PowerManagement/docs/README.md

 #### Standby
 * **Function**: Significantly reduces power usage to approximately 100uA-300uA (when all peripherals are off), making it ideal for long-term, battery-dependent operations.
 * **Effect**: Unlike Sleep Mode, waking up from standby Mode restarts the board, triggering the void setup() function.
 This behavior is suitable for scenarios where a full reset is acceptable or desired upon waking up.
-* **Wake-Up Triggers**: Both board can be configured to wake up either from an RTC alarm or an external interrupt pin.
+* **Wake-Up Triggers**: Both boards can be configured to wake up either from an RTC alarm or an external interrupt pin.

 ### Portenta C33